al-aleman/datillilo/README.md

 **Project description:** We examined the phylogeographic patterns of *Y. valida* throughout the species' geographic range.
 We hypothesised that past climatic fluctuations caused populations isolation, and [since the species has a short-distance dispersal](https://academic.oup.com/biolinnean/article/136/2/364/6565171), we expected to find divergent lineages across its distribution.
 We genotyped 160 plants from 20 locations by NextRAD sequencing and aimed to i) identify the number of genetic lineages of *Y. valida* across its range, ii) reconstruct its populations' demographic history and iii) estimate the species' age using whole-chloroplast-genome data.

+**Metadata:** Sampling and sequencing IDs plus sampling sites' coordinates can be accesed [here](https://github.com/al-aleman/datillilo/blob/main/data/sampling_metadata_yuccavalida.tsv).

 ---
 ### DATA ANALYSIS
 ### Raw data processing and SNP–calling

-[This](https://github.com/al-aleman/datillilo/blob/main/data/raw_reads_list.txt) is a list of the raw demultiplexed raw sequences, we're working on making them available via Dryad shortly.
+Note: We're currently uploading the demultiplexed raw sequences to Dryad, they'll be up shortly.
 The workflow and SNP data obtained after running the Stacks pipeline is already available [below](https://github.com/al-aleman/datillilo/blob/main/README.md#:~:text=structure/%0Acd%20structure-,Here,-is%20a%20compressed).

 Requirements: [FastQC](https://github.com/s-andrews/FastQC), [MultiQC](https://github.com/ewels/MultiQC) and [BBTools](https://github.com/kbaseapps/BBTools).